Honduras’ past, present, and future

 In 1998, Hurricane Mitch destroyed much of the country’s infrastructure.
 More recently, violence and corruption driven by the demand for illicit drugs in the U.S. has grown to become a major threat to stability, as well as a major impediment to progress in economic and social development.

-Despite all of this, the people of Honduras remain industrious, friendly and convinced that their future is more promising than their past.
+Despite all of this, the people of Honduras remain industrious, family oriented and convinced that their future is more promising than their past.

 The Locomapa region is remote and has been poorly served

-ACTS has been working in the mountainous region of Locomapa in the Department of Yoro for over twenty five years.
-Villages are remote, with some only within reach by foot or on horseback.
+ACTS has been working in the mountainous region of Locomapa in the Department of Yoro for more than 38 years.
+Villages are remote, with some only within reach by foot, motorcycle, or on horseback.

 While subsistence farming of corn and beans is the livelihood for most people, the economy of some of the indigenous villages is based entirely on the production and sale of charcoal.
+This is a very dangerous activity involving contact with smoky fires over days and children are often injured.
+Honduras is a deforested country and indigenous families walk for days to get to locations with wood to harvest.
+Once cut and processed, the wood chunks that are made into charcoal are hand-carried over miles by parents and children to meet a buyer with a truck.
 These people are often the poorest of the poor.

 Improvements in El Rosario